Masada, Ein Gedi & Dead Sea Tour from Jerusalem

 Masada is one of Israel’s most important archaeological sites, and the site of one of the greatest tales of Jewish heroism.
 The excavated ruins are fascinating to explore, and the remarkable location high above the surrounding desert and the Dead Sea, makes this an impressive experience.
 You’ll ascend to the top of Masada via a cable car.
 After leaving Masada, we’ll travel the short distance to the Ein Gedi Nature Reserve.
 Surrounded by desert, this beautiful reserve offers a beautiful hike alongside the cool waters which flow from the spring.
 Stop and cool off beside one of the pools which can be found along the way, before returning to the entrance and heading to our final stop of the day.
 The lowest place on Earth, the Dead Sea is really a lake with water so salty that it allows you to float.
 Read your newspaper whilst floating in the water and immerse yourself in the therapeutic mud which is sold around the world as beauty products before returning to Jerusalem having enjoyed a once-in-a-lifetime experience that you’ll never forget.

 Our Masada, Ein Gedi, and Dead Sea tour is unique and designed for the independent traveler.
 No other tour combines these three beautiful sites, and allows you to hike up to the top of the fortress, an important part of any visit!
-Leaving from Jerusalem four times a week, this is a remarkable tour.
+Leaving from Jerusalem on a daily basis, this is a remarkable tour.

 For more information on the sites we’ll be passing, download our free travel app to your smartphone.

 - Take a cable car to the top of the Masada Fortress

 - Explore the ruins at Masada and enjoy the spectacular views across the Dead Sea to the Moabite mountains in Jordan